Estimate Time9 min

 More to explore

 1. About the Fidelity Investments® Retirement Savings Assessment: The findings in this study are the culmination of a yearlong research project that analyzed the overall retirement preparedness of American households based on data such as workplace and individual savings accounts, Social Security benefits, pension benefits, inheritances, home equity and business ownership.
 The analysis for working Americans projects the retirement income for the average household, compared to projected income need, and models the estimated effect of specific steps to help improve preparedness based on the anticipated length of retirement.
-Data for the Fidelity Investments Retirement Savings Assessment were collected through a national online survey of 3,234 working households earning at least $20,000 annually with respondents age 25 to 74, from August 14 through September 11, 2019.
+Data for the Fidelity Investments Retirement Savings Assessment were collected through a national online survey of 3,569 working households earning at least $25,000 annually with respondents [and spouses, if married] age 25 to 75, from August 22 through September 26, 2022.
 All respondents expect to retire at some point and have already started saving for retirement.
-Data collection was completed by Ipsos Public Affairs, LLC using the KnowledgePanel®, a nationally representative online panel.
-The responses were benchmarked and weighted against the 2019 Current Population Survey by the Bureau of Labor Statistics.
-Ipsos Public Affairs, LLC is an independent research firm not affiliated with Fidelity Investments.
+Data collection was completed by VerstaResearch using NORC's probability-based nationally representative online panel.
+The responses were benchmarked and weighted against data from the American Community Survey and Current Population Survey conducted by the U.S. Census Bureau and the U.S. Bureau of Labor Statistics.
+VerstaResearch and NORC are independent research firms not affiliated with Fidelity Investments.
 Fidelity Investments was not identified as the survey sponsor.

 Fidelity’s Retirement Score is calculated through Fidelity’s proprietary financial planning engine.
-Of note, Fidelity continually enhances and evolves the retirement readiness methodology, guidance tools and product offerings.
-This year’s survey processing includes enhancements including, but not limited to, demographic weighting, retirement income projections and social security estimates.
-To enable a direct comparison, the previously reported Retirement Score results were recalculated using the enhanced methodology.
+Of note, Fidelity continually enhances and evolves the retirement readiness methodology, guidance tools, and product offerings.
+This year’s survey processing includes enhancements including, but not limited to, demographic weighting, retirement income projections, and Social Security estimates.

 This analysis is for educational purposes and does not reflect actual investment results.
 An investor's actual account balance and ability to withdraw assets during retirement at any point in the future will be determined by the contributions that have been made, any plan or account activity, and any investment gains or losses that may occur.